 QUT Award for Dutch-Aboriginal Author Ellen van Neerven

-Born in Brisbane in 1990 to Aboriginal and Dutch parents, Ellen van Neerven is a Yugambeh woman with traditional ties to the country between the Logan and Tweed rivers.
-She won the David Unaipon Award in the 2013 Queensland Literary Awards for Heat and Light.
+Born in Brisbane in 1990 to Aboriginal and Dutch parents, Ellen van Neerven is a Yugambeh writer with traditional ties to the country between the Logan and Tweed rivers.
+Ellen won the David Unaipon Award in the 2013 Queensland Literary Awards for Heat and Light.
 Ellen lives in Brisbane.
 A

 Read More »